wilbowma/mttex/README.md

 partly because it's pronounced "Empty TeX".
 This package started because the prevailing method for writing papers in my lab was to copy and paste a file called "defs.tex" and modify it for the new project.
-I felt the patterns found in this file be abstracted, ideally to the point that "defs.tex" was practically empty.
+I felt the patterns found in this file could be abstracted, ideally to the point that "defs.tex" was practically empty.

 ## Table of Contents